Defalt36/TwoLifeXcompile/readme.md

 for this is that it does not convert the unix-style line endings to windows-style.
 It doesn't seem to cause any major problems.<br />

 Now for the third.
-This on is very similar to pullAndBuildTestSystem.sh from the game scripts, in fact it is derived from it.
+This one is very similar to pullAndBuildTestSystem.sh from the game scripts, in fact it is derived from it.
 It will clone the game repositories if they are missing and compile the game, editor and server for you, modifing some files so it will be ready to be used for testing.
 Be warned you will be editing the repositories files